Preservation Motivation: Investing in Austin’s Nature Preserves

 Education

-, APF News, Children's Programming, Blog Page, Little Hummingbird Society Page, COVID-19, Nature Play
+, APF News, Blog Page, Children's Programming, COVID-19, Little Hummingbird Society Page, Nature Play

 Presented by Little Hummingbird Society Written by Ladye Anne Wofford, Chief Mission Officer at Austin Parks Foundation Fairy Gardens are miniature gardens complete with structures and living plants that have been gaining huge popularity as home and garden decorations.
 In fact, the Zilker Botanical Garden even hosts a Woodland Faerie Trail Exhibit every year!
 Tiny houses, chairs, lawns and ponds …